tbaums/mindsdb-demo-studio/README.md

 # mindsdb-demo-studio
 Author: Michael Tanenbaum
+License: Apache 2.0

 This repository provides a Docker Compose file for launching a MindsDB demo environment that includes MindsDB, RedPanda, Cassandra, and Postgres.

 The intention of this demo platform is to provide a **quick** and **reliable** way to launch a MindsDB demo environment that includes a variety of data sources and sinks.

+MindsDB Demo Studio will include end-to-end examples that include front-end applications designed to illustrate how projects using MindsDB can be integrated into customer operational environments and workflows.
+For example, the MindsDB Demo Studio will include a simple web application that demonstrates how to use MindsDB to deliver RAG capabilities to internal teams.

 These demonstrations are intended to be delivered by technical sales/field engineering teams to prospects and customers.
 This is not intended for production use.